EFavDB/efavdb.github.io-src/content/theory/an-orientational-integral.md

 Title: An orientational integral
 Date: 2019-07-02 07:04
-Author: jslandy
+Author: Jonathan Landy
 Category: Theory
 Slug: an-orientational-integral
 Status: published

-We evaluate an integral having to do with vector averages over all orientations in an $n$-dimensional space.
+We evaluate an integral having to do with vector averages over all orientations in an n-dimensional space.

 [Follow @efavdb](http://twitter.com/efavdb)